 - Do they seem like quality, attractive people?

 When you use the Discover tab (which we’ll discuss in greater detail in the features section below), you’ll see all of your matches that meet your search criteria in a grid format like the screenshot below.
-You will notice that we’ve gone ahead and blurred out all of the photos because this is an actual Match.com screenshot.
+You will notice that we’ve gone ahead and blurred out all of the photos because this is an actual screenshot from our Match.com reviews.
 We wanted to protect the privacy of the members in this area.

 Regarding the different ages, males and females, and locations we checked in our Match.com review, we never had a problem finding a lot of quality matches with every search.
 Additionally, each person’s profile is attached with an indicator that lets you know if they are currently online, are active, or have been active recently.
 Basically, it’s a quick way to see if someone is still on the site looking for love or if maybe they’ve found someone and are no longer using the site.

 While we led off with the quality of matches as the first part of our Match.com review, the first place we actually started was with the sign-up process.
 You can’t see any of the matches until you create an account so obviously, this was first on the list.

 The entire Match.com sign up process takes about five minutes max.
 The first thing you will have to fill out is some basic profile admin information.
 Ugh, paperwork, we know.
 Don’t worry, it’s really not that bad.
 It’s literally your email address, password, and your birthday.
 This screen will also give you your first glimpse into some of your matches in the background.
 We’ve, of course, blurred them out here to protect their privacy, but you will see them clear as day.

 They do require you to fill out some information about yourself before they let you start searching through your potential matches.
 Below, you’ll see a screenshot of what things looked like when we went through and signed up.